ubarilan/firewalld/README.md

-# Firewalld - The future of firewalls
+# Firewalld - The future of firewalls 😉
+## For educational purposes only!

 ## Servicifing the firewall